sethvincent/development-environments-for-beginners/manuscript/javascript.md

 console.log('app is listening at localhost:3000');
 ~~~~~~~~

-Let's run through it one line at a time:
+Type that code into your app.js file after we run through it one line at a time:

-Saving the express module to a variable named express:
+Save the express module to a variable named express:

 ~~~~~~~~
 var express = require('express');
 ~~~~~~~~

-Creating our app by calling `express()`:
+Create our app by calling `express()` and assigning the returned object to the variable `app`:

 ~~~~~~~~
 var app = express();
 ~~~~~~~~

-Exposing a route, for the rool url using `app.get()`:
+Exposing a route for the rool url using `app.get()`:

 ~~~~~~~~
 app.get('/', function(req, res){
 ~~~~~~~~

+`req` is an argument we get from the callback that represents the request. `res` represents the response that we'll be sending back to the user.

 Sending a text response: